amreldib10/Agile-Jira-Task/README.md

 2. Disney & Warner Bros: Funding the game.
 3. End Users: Trying the game in the beta version to test it.

-## Near Vision For The 1st 2 Sprints
+## Near Vision For The First 2 Sprints

 1- 1st Sprint: Modeling a simple game enviroment and a simple charachter.
 2- 2nd Sprint: Developing a simple game mechanics and animation for the character.